-finding confirmed This is when we review consumers' likelihood to visit certain destinations.
+This finding is confirmed when we review consumers' likelihood to visit certain destinations.
 To further assess whether people were moving toward other types of vacations, the respondents were queried about several popular vacation destinations.
-The fact that Florida, major beach а destination, is so much more popular than any of the other areas reinforces the finding that beach vacations remain popular.
+The fact that Florida, a major beach destination, is so much more popular than any of the other areas reinforces the finding that beach vacations remain popular.